Commemorative Air Force: AIRSHO

 AIRSHO is a yearly event at Midland International Airport showcasing the CAF's aircraft.
 Because its aircraft tend to be spread out over large geographic distances, and most Ghost Squadron aircraft rarely fly more than a few hours from their home base, AIRSHO is also an opportunity for CAF members to meet up.
 Ghost Squadron aircraft usually attend AIRSHO every other year.
 The CAF AIRSHO is the largest warbird air show in the world, with more than eighty warbirds flying per show.

 Wings and squadrons

-The CAF has many wings and squadrons.
+The CAF has more than 80 wings and squadrons.
 Starting in 2013, a limited number of larger units may be designated as an "airbase."
 The first is Airbase Arizona, located at Falcon Field in Mesa, Arizona and redesignated in June 2013.
 Most CAF units are in the United States, but there are three outside the country.